 Stimulus check: Why your "plus-up" payment might not be as big as you expect

-These so called "plus-up" payments are now being sent by the IRS to people who didn't get their entire payments from the three checks, which each have their own eligibility thresholds and payment amounts.
+So-called "plus-up" payments are now being sent by the IRS to people who didn't get their entire payments from the three rounds of federal stimulus checks, each of which have their own eligibility thresholds and payment amounts.
 The tax agency said it is now sending out extra payments as it processes 2020 tax returns, which may indicate some people are owed more money.

-For instance, each stimulus payment provides money for dependent children, but people who had children in 2020 might not have received all three payments for their kids.
+For instance, all three rounds of stimulus payment provides money for dependent children, but people who had children in 2020 might not have received all three payments for their kids.
 That's because the IRS has relied on a family's most recent tax return to determine their payment — and the first two payments were issued before the 2020 tax season began.
-That means the IRS would have relied on 2019 returns for the first two checks, and, because it would not have known about a child born in 2020, it wouldn't have sent those payments.
+That means the IRS would have relied on 2019 returns for the first two checks.
+Because those 2019 returns would not have included information on children born in 2020, the agency wouldn't have sent those payments.

-The 2020 tax filing season, though, is giving people a second chance to claim extra stimulus money that they are owed but haven't yet received.
-The IRS says there are two ways that people can fix the total stimulus payments they are owed.
+The 2020 tax filing season, though, is giving people a second chance to claim stimulus money that they are owed but haven't yet received.
+The IRS says there are two ways people can do this.

 - First, they can claim a correction on their 2020 tax return through the "Recovery Rebate Credit," which is on Line 30 of Form 1040, for the first two stimulus payments.
 That extra money will be sent with your tax refund.

-To be sure, this is complicated, and may require some work from people who are owed more.
-For one, the IRS says people who don't normally file tax returns —such as in the case of some low-income households — must submit a tax return to get their extra money for the first two checks through the Recovery Rebate Credit.
+To be sure, figuring out if and how much you are owed is complicated, and may require some active effort from people who are owed more money.
+For one, the IRS says people who don't normally file tax returns — such as in the case of some low-income households — must submit a tax return to get their extra money for the first two checks through the Recovery Rebate Credit.

 "You must file a 2020 tax return to claim a Recovery Rebate Credit even if you are otherwise not required to file a tax return," the IRS said earlier this year.